-The most requested directions at the Visitor Information Center in the Skamania County Chamber of Commerce are for the eastern entry to Mt.
+The most requested directions at the Visitor Information Center in the Skamania County Chamber of Commerce are for the southeastern entry to Mt.
 St. Helens National Volcanic Monument.
 Incorporate the trip to the mountain with two or three nights at one of our lodging facilities and enjoy the perfect Skamania County experience.

 Plan to stop and enjoy this trip back to 1980 when Mt.
 St. Helens erupted.
 The road into Windy Ridge is a great example of how the flora and fauna has changed since that dramatic reminder of Mother's Nature power.
 And the signs will tell the story with some very visual markers.
 Once you arrive at the viewpoint at Windy Ridge, take the time to walk the 357 steps to the top of the ridge where you can almost reach out and touch the crater or look right down into Spirit Lake.
 After re-tracing your steps back FS 99 and FS 25, continue west on FS 90 past Swift Reservoir and Yale Lake.
 This road will take you to I-5 and you can travel south to hook up with Highway 14 again and head east back to the Gorge.
 Make sure to stop at the viewpoint at Cape Horn and enjoy the breathtaking views of the Columbia River Gorge.
 After the exhilarating day of volcano viewing, choose from one of our many fantastic restaurants to re-live the events of the day.